unkn0wn107/inception/readme.md

 # Inception Local Docker Infrastructure

+## TLDR

+`make`

+42 stud : Use responsibly, this is not made for you to instant pass inception project.
+The goal is to demonstrate the power of server-vm (vs virtual*** graphical f**** VMs) coupled with a bashy-style infrastructure-as-code.

 ## The PASIV device !

+The PASIV (Portable Automated Somnacin IntraVenous) device is a compact machine that allows multiple people to share a dream state.
+Much like how the PASIV device creates a layered dream world, this project sets up a multi-layered, interconnected infrastructure using Docker containers within a virtual machine.

+Just as the PASIV device requires careful configuration and synchronization to create a stable shared dream, our project uses Docker Compose to orchestrate multiple services, ensuring they work together seamlessly.
+The virtual machine acts as the "first level" of the dream, with each Docker container representing a deeper layer of functionality.

+What you get from the PASIV device ?
+(Except a single `make` press !)

+1. Layered Architecture: Multiple interconnected agents (containers) within a controlled environment (VM).
+2. Precise Timing: Automated setup and synchronization of services.
+3. Shared Resources: Containers communicate and share data, much like dreamers sharing a dream space.
+4. Stability: Carefully configured to maintain a stable environment.
+5. Portability: The entire setup can be recreated on different host systems.
+6. Reality Check: Cloud-init status verification ensures the environment is properly initialized, much like a totem confirms the dreamer's reality.

+By pressing `make`, you initiate a process akin to activating the PASIV device.
+The system automates the setup of your multi-layered infrastructure, allowing you to dive deep into a world of interconnected agents while going deeper into your dream.

 ## Overview

-The **The PASIV device (Inception)** project sets up a Docker-based environment within a QEMU/KVM virtual machine (VM).
+The **The PASIV device (Inception)** project sets up a Docker-based development environment within a QEMU/KVM virtual machine (VM).
 This infrastructure includes multiple services for a wordpress application, such as NGINX with TLS, WordPress with PHP-FPM, MariaDB, Redis, FTP server, a static website, Adminer for database management, and Varnish for caching.
 The entire setup is automated using cloud-init for OS layer and docker compose for application layer.

+It is the continuity of [Auto Born2BeRoot](https://github.com/unkn0wn107/Born2beRoot) using more modern technologies : cloud-init vs tiresome preseed and docker compose for service layer.

 ## Features

 - **Virtual Machine Setup**: QEMU/KVM to run a Debian-based VM with auto cloud-init configuration.
 - **Dockerized Services**:
+  - **Alpine**: All services are built on scratch alpine:3.19.
-  - **NGINX**: Reverse proxy with TLSv1.2/1.3 for secure connections.
+  - **NGINX**: Reverse proxy with TLSv1.2/1.3.
   - **WordPress + PHP-FPM**: WordPress application based on [Roots Bedrock](https://roots.io/bedrock/).
   - **MariaDB**: WordPress database.
-  - **Redis**: Object caching for performance.
+  - **Redis**: Object caching for performance, linked to Wordpress redis cache plugin.
-  - **FTP Server**: File transfers to WordPress.
+  - **FTP Server**: File transfers to WordPress : `ftp localhost 2121`.
-  - **Static Website**: Simple js static site.
+  - **Static Website**: Simple js ~~static~~ stupid site.
   - **Adminer**: Web-based database management.
-  - **Varnish**: Implements caching to improve content delivery speed.
+  - **Mailhog**: Development environment mail all-catcher set-up with Wordpress.
 - **Automated Management**: Controlled via Makefile commands for easy setup, teardown, and maintenance.
 - **Secure Configuration**: Environment variables and `.env` files manage sensitive data without hardcoding credentials.
 - **Persistent Storage**: Utilizes Docker volumes to ensure data persistence across container restarts.